 D1.)
 Wide a ball that the bastmen can not reach.
 Any delivery that goes past the leg stump is deemed a wide.
 Any delivery passed the marker on the offside is deemed a wide, the umpires discretion is permitted.
 Any delivery above the batsmens head is deemed a wide.
 (If you hit a delivery, that would have been deemed a wide, the ball is no longer a wide.)

-D2.1) ONE 'SHOULDER HIGH BALL' PER OVER (assuming the ball has bounced and that is not too high to be reached by the batsman).
+D2.1) ONE 'SHOULDER HIGH BALL' PER OVER (assuming the ball has bounced and that it's not too high or wide to be reached by the batsman).
 After a ball has passed shoulder height, the umpire is too indicate 'one' for the over.
 All balls shoulder height there after will be deemed a NO BALL.

 D2.2) FREE HIT ALL NO BALLS will result in a FREE HIT on the following delivery for the batsman i.e. he can not be bowled, LBW, Stumped or Caught off the next ball.

 - If a No Ball is bowled at the end of the over, the 1st ball of the very next over is a FREE HIT.

 - If a Penalty Ball is bowled during a FREE HIT, the batsmen receives the extra 3 runs (and any extra runs he gets off that ball eg. wide that goes for 4 = 7, or no ball that gets hit for six = 9) and the Free Hit is carried over to the next ball, even if the next ball is in the next over.

 - You can not be Bowled, LBW, Stumped or Caught off a FREE HIT.

 - If a run has been taken during a No Ball the field, may be changed for the FREE HIT, if no run has been taken the field setting must remain the same as the previous ball.